Getting Started with the OpenTelemetry Collector

 Configuration

 OpenTelemetry Collector is highly configurable, allowing you to customize its behavior and integrate it into your observability stack.
-It provides configuration options for specifying inputs, processors, and exporters, enabling you to tailor the agent to your specific needs.
+It provides configuration options for specifying receivers, processors, and exporters, enabling you to tailor the collector to your specific needs.

-By default, you can find the config file at /etc/otelcol-contrib/config.yaml
+By default, the configuration file is located at /etc/otelcol-contrib/config.yaml:

 receivers: